Limassol, Cyprus. Where Will Your Love Story Find You?

 Oh, but people call it falling for a reason.
 I feel as if I fell from a treetop right on my head.
 Only that I survived the fall, and I was not in pain but in love!
 I don’t know which is worse!

-We spend the entire duration of the short transfer getting acquainted.
+We spent the entire duration of the short transfer getting acquainted.
 Ignacio introduces his sister, Lupe, the gorgeous Mexican whom Kostas is ogling shamelessly.

 Back on the pier, we walk to the ship together.
 I make sure to tell him where to find me on this enormous boat.
 I am working in a beautiful double-decked glass conservatory for the duration of this contract, which serves as the flower shop on board.